 Latvia country profile

 Situated in north-eastern Europe with a coastline along the Baltic Sea, Latvia has borders with Estonia, Russia, Belarus and Lithuania.
-It has linguistic links with Lithuania to the south and historical and religious ties with Estonia to the north.
+It has linguistic links with Lithuania to the south, and historical and religious ties with Estonia to the north.

-Not much more than a decade after it declared independence following the collapse of the USSR, Latvia was welcomed as an EU member in May 2004.
-The move came just weeks after it joined Nato.
+Not much more than a decade after it regained independence during the demise of the Soviet Union, Latvia was welcomed as an member of the European Union in May 2004.
+The move came a matter of weeks after it joined Nato.

-For centuries Latvia was primarily an agricultural country, with seafaring, fishing and forestry as other important factors in its economy.
+For centuries Latvia was primarily an agricultural country, with seafaring, fishing and forestry as other important economic factors.

-Like its Baltic neighbours, in the decade after independence Latvia made a rapid transformation to embrace the free market.
+Like its Baltic neighbours, Latvia has made a rapid transition to the free market since the early 1990s.

-More than a quarter of the population is Russian-speaking and the rights of this section of society have been a thorny issue since independence.
+More than a quarter of the population is primarily Russian-speaking, and Russian propaganda efforts in this community are a cause of concern for the Latvian authorities.

 - Read more country profiles - Profiles by BBC Monitoring